ESIEE

-ESIEE (previously named École Supérieure d'Ingénieurs en Électrotechnique et Électronique) is a network of French graduate schools ("French Grande Ecole") composed of two graduate schools of engineering known as ESIEE Paris, ESIEE Amiens, ESIEE-IT and one graduate school of management called ESIEE Management.
+ESIEE (previously named École supérieure d'ingénieurs en électrotechnique et électronique [ekɔl sypeʁjœʁ dɛ̃ʒenjœʁ ɑ̃.n‿elɛktʁɔtɛknik e elɛktʁɔnik]) is a network of French graduate schools ("French Grande Ecole") composed of two graduate schools of engineering known as ESIEE Paris, ESIEE Amiens, and one graduate school of management called ESIEE Management.

 History

 In 1904 the Breguet school was founded and kept this name until the 1960s.
 It was a graduate school of engineering in the field of electronics and electricity.
 In 1968 the school was renamed ESIEE Paris and is operated by the Paris Chamber of Commerce.
 In 1992 another branch of the school opened in Amiens; ESIEE Amiens.
 In 1995 the ESIEE Management was created (formerly known as the Institut Supérieur de Technologie et de Management).

 ESIEE Paris

 ESIEE Paris is a general engineering school.
 All engineering students of ESIEE Paris hold the same degree : "Diplôme d'ingénieur ESIEE Paris" (master of Engineering ESIEE Paris).
 The school is accredited by Cti and Eur-Ace.

 Approximately 500 of the 2,200 students in Paris graduate every year and 60% of them spent at least 1 semester studying or working outside France.
 Depending on their specialization, they can attend classes in its 650 m2 (7000 ft2) clean room.
 It is known as the first engineering school to have students design and launch an artificial satellite, named SARA, in 1991, as part of extracurricular work in ESIEESPACE, a student club.

 During the last two years, students in Paris choose a specialization among the following subjects: